endlessm/malcontent/README.md

 ```
 $ # This sets the parental controls policy for user ‘philip’ to allow no \\
     installation of apps with anything more than ‘none’ for realistic violence, \\
-    and to blacklist running the org.freedesktop.Bustle flatpak:
+    and to blocklist running the org.freedesktop.Bustle flatpak:
 $ malcontent-client set philip \\
     violence-realistic=none \\
     app/org.freedesktop.Bustle/x86_64/stable